 Internships and jobs are a great way to build on your education!
 What good is a college education if it doesn’t land you a job?
 Find lots of helpful free advice about discovering the right job for your skills in this section.

-Fastweb, although known more for its scholarship matching service, also offers job advice and internship matching by industry as well as location.
-Additionally, Part-Time student focused jobs are also matched to Fastweb students.
+Fastweb, although known for its scholarship matching service, also offers job advice and internship matching by industry as well as location.
+Fastweb’s Internship Directory is a comprehensive resource for reviewing opportunities and finding the right internship.

 By volunteering you can help serve your community, gain experience and maybe even win scholarships.
 There is nothing more fulfilling than helping others in need.